 - Weight training + aerobic training group

-Foods high in glutamine will also do your body wonders with respects to glutathione production.
-Glutamine can be found in foods like red meat, eggs, organ meat, and dairy.
+Foods high in glutamine will also do your body wonders with respect to glutathione production.
+Glutamine can be found in foods like red meat, eggs, organ meat and dairy.
 Yep, pretty much all the foods that so-called health advocates caution you against eating are the ones that aid in the production of a vital antioxidant.

-If you’re looking for a vegan option, then nuts, beans, legumes, cabbage, and parsley are also natural sources of glutamine.
+If you’re looking for a vegan option, beans and cabbage are also natural sources of glutamine.

 Methylation nutrients, or those more commonly known as folate and vitamins B6 and B12, are also critical for healthy glutathione regulation.
 These can easily be acquired from a multi-vitamin tablet.